cllebrun/cllebrun.github.io/labs/0.0 Lab Zero - Zero to Cloud/README.md

 - Make a post from the front end to populate the database

+or

+- Make a get and display data you have created before in the database

+or

+- Change the UI in a significant way, add style.

 Commit and push your code to deploy your app !